 Despite this, in the Parc Astérix Theme Park in France, her impersonators sign her name as "Taillefine" ("thin waist"), which also happens to be the name of a popular brand of fat-free yogurts.

-Her name is actually given by Vitalstatistix's wife in a throwaway line in one of the albums.
+A common misinterpretation is that her name is actually given by Vitalstatistix's wife in a throwaway line in one of the albums.
+Impedimenta is cursing when she says "Oh, Myopia" to Geriatrix's wife.
+Myopia is explained in a footnote as the name of a minor Gaulish goddess.

 Noodle Incident: Nobody ever explains exactly what happened to the Roman tax collector who dropped by the village at some indeterminate point before Astérix and the Cauldron, but whatever it was the Gauls did to him, he never came back.